 What are some larger SUV models?

 While standard SUVs are great, what if your family vacation or group of friends includes more than just a few people?
 You’re going to want the SUV that has the most room, which means you’ll need to opt for a bigger model.

 What about luxury SUVs?

 This model is technically considered a subcompact SUV, so it doesn’t have quite the same capacity as the larger models.
 It still has a spacious interior and those extra little touches that give it a refined feeling.

 What is a Minivan?

 Vans can be used to transport either people or goods.
 Minivans, also known as passenger vans, were made specifically with people in mind.
 There is always seating for passengers, and these vehicles have carried many a family or travel group to their destination.
 Kids love riding in minivans, as it can feel like a field trip or another type of adventure.
-So hopefully that clears up the difference concerning minivan vs van.
+So hopefully that clears up the difference concerning minivan vs. van.

-With the above information, I think it’s pretty clear that minivans and SUVs are quite different categories of cars you can rent.
+With the above information, we think it’s pretty clear that minivans and SUVs are quite different categories of cars you can rent.
 SUVs have a smaller capacity but can go more places.
 They’re more versatile in terms of planning your itinerary, but you are limited to four to five passengers with standard or luxury SUVs.
 This number goes up to seven riders with a large SUV.

 Are SUVs safer than minivans?

-A recent study showed that children and adult passenger are less likely to be injured in a crash when riding in a minivan.
+A recent study indicated that children and adult passengers are less likely to be injured in a crash when riding in a minivan.
 We can draw the conclusion from this research that minivans appear to be safer.

 It might have something to do with the shape and construction of both types of vehicles.
 SUVs have a classic body-on-frame style or a car-type construction used in crossovers.
 Safety experts theorize that the minivan’s structure absorbs energy better than SUVs, thus protecting the passengers inside.

 What we're talking about are extreme cases where people weren’t smart, cautious drivers.
 You already know the basic rules of obeying the speed limit and paying attention while driving.
-Driving safety in Iceland is paramount, and with common sense, you’ll be just fine.
+Driving safety is paramount, and with common sense, you’ll be just fine.

 Is an SUV better than a minivan?

 Regardless of the type of vehicle you rent, the important this is that everyone has space and is comfy.
 Feeling cramped is not a great feeling on a road trip.

-Minivan vs SUV: What's the difference?
+Minivan vs. SUV: What's the difference?

-I hope this post has given you some useful information when deciding between a minivan or SUV for your trip.
+We hope this post has given you some useful information when deciding between a minivan or SUV for your trip.
 These are definitely two very different classes of vehicles, each with its own advantages and drawbacks.
 It’s important to note the differences and think about how they apply to your particular situation.